vega/vega-lite/site/docs/transform/window.md

 **See also:** [layered histogram and cumulative histogram](../examples/layer_cumulative_histogram.html)

+### Rank Chart

+We can also use `rank` operator to calculate ranks over time.

+<div class="vl-example" data-name="window_rank"></div>

+### Top K

+Here we use window transform to derive the total number of students along with the rank of the current student to determine the top K students and display their score.

+<div class="vl-example" data-name="window_top_k"></div>

+### Cumulative Running Average

+Here we use window transform to visualize how the average MPG for vehicles have changed over the years.

+<div class="vl-example" data-name="window_cumulative_running_average"></div>

+## Additional Examples

+These are examples of window transforms that can be simplifies with the join aggregate transform.
+Please refer to the [join aggregate examples](joinaggregate.html#examples).

 ### Percent of Total

 Here we use the window transform to derive the global sum so that we can calculate percentage.